marcduiker/azure-functions-university/lessons/durablefunctions/chaining-ts.md

    2. Name the function `GetRepositoryDetailsByName`.
 3. Create a new function via the Azure Functions Extension in VSCode.
    1. Select `Durable Functions activity` as a template.
-   2. Name the function `GetUserDetailsByID`.
+   2. Name the function `GetUserDetailsById`.
 4. Install the following npm modules for a smooth interaction with the GitHub REST API
    1. `@octokit/core`